Dedifferentiated liposarcoma

 Margin

-The pathologic stage for dedifferentiated liposarcoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
+The pathologic stage for dedifferentiated liposarcoma is based on the TNM staging system, an internationally recognized system created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
 In general, a higher number means a more advanced disease and a worse prognosis.

-Tumour stage (pT) for dedifferentiated liposarcoma
+Tumour stage (pT)

 The tumour stage for dedifferentiated liposarcoma varies based on the body part involved.
 For example, a 5-centimetre tumour that starts in the head will be given a different tumour stage than a tumour that starts deep in the back of the abdomen (the retroperitoneum).
 However, in most body sites, the tumour stage includes the tumour size and whether the tumour has grown into surrounding body parts.

-Tumour stage for tumours starting in the head and neck:
+Tumours starting in the head and neck:

 T1 – The tumour is no greater than 2 centimetres in size.